 A High Tg PCB uses a laminate with a higher glass transition temperature than standard FR4.
 It resists heat better.
 It keeps its dimensions more stable.
 It also improves reliability during lead-free soldering, rework, thermal cycling, and long-term field operation.

 If you design automotive electronics, industrial controllers, telecom equipment, medical devices, LED drivers, robotics systems, or high-power products, you may need more than basic FR4.
 You may need a high temperature PCB that can survive stronger thermal stress.
-Weller PCB supports PCB fabrication and PCBA projects where material choice, stackup control, and assembly reliability matter.
+Weller supports PCB fabrication and PCBA projects where material choice, stackup control, and assembly reliability matter.

 This guide explains what High Tg means, when you should use it, which materials you can choose, and how you can evaluate a high-tg PCB manufacturer or high tg pcb supplier.